 Develop tools to simulate and analyze complex networks, including those deployed in production at customer sites.
 Logging, tracing, and metrics are critical pieces of distributed systems, and you’ll get the chance to dig into them all.

 Write code in Rust, C, and some P4.
-The vast majority of code you write will be open source (e.g., the Oxide Packet Transformation Engine, an in-kernel Rust module for packet processing), and across many different codebases.
+The code you write will be open source (e.g., the Oxide Packet Transformation Engine, an in-kernel Rust module for packet processing), and across many different codebases.

 You will thrive in this role if you: